BabylonJS/Documentation/content/How_To/floating_origin/floating_origin.md

 (0, 0, 0) and move the objects instead.

 This does not mean that the camera cannot move, though!
 It "moves", but not directly.
-Here is where lies the trick; instead of changing the real camera position, we use a separate, double precision floating-point Vector3 which stores the camera position.
-The real camera position is kept always (0, 0, 0).
+Here is where lies the trick: instead of changing the real camera position, we use a separate, double precision Vector3 which stores the camera position.
+The real camera position is kept always at origin (0, 0, 0).

-We do the same for the objects; all of them get a separate, double precision Vector3 to store their coordinates.
+We do the same for the objects: all of them get a separate, double precision Vector3 to store their coordinates.
 We don't set their real position directly; instead, we also set their separate coordinates.

 Then, on a loop which happens every frame just before rendering, we subtract the double camera position from each object's double position, and that difference is copied to that object's real position.

 The result is that the camera is indeed kept always at origin, and the objects float around, removing huge coordinates from the objects that are close to the camera.
 That is, imprecision only happens very far